-will be implemented over the coming 18- months.
-Little attention is paid to protection / restoration of natural infrastructure capturing, storing, cleaning and conveying water NAPA is implemented mainly through development partner projects - no national learning mechanism in place including groundwater are better managed and protected (confirmed by water quality testing and flow/yield measurements) designated community member.
-Such equipment was crucial in addressing the lack of rainfall data in local communities necessary to track rainfall trends.
-Also during this period, strong project focus hinges on sustainable management (set up of fundraising committees) and ownership (software systems) of community WASH assets.
-This is pertinent in ensuring long term sustainability of big investments in WASH infrastructures.
-The project also piloted community rainwater tank level gauges in Santa Catalina as an improved local management tool.
-The appropriateness of the technology was assessed and based on positive feedback, this simple technology was replicated in remaining 5 pilot sites.
-Baseline water quality assessments were also completed for the 6 pilot sites.
-Parameters measured were limited by the remoteness of sites and limited National laboratory capacity.
-Due to challenges encountered in collecting baseline water quality information, SIWSAP had procured a water quality monitoring kit and are awaiting delivery and training.
-Rainwater data is being collected and this data will be useful for planning and design of WASH infrastructure activities long term.
+months.
+Little attention is paid to protection / restoration of natural infrastructure capturing, storing, cleaning and conveying water NAPA is implemented mainly through development partner projects - no national learning mechanism in place The project also piloted rainwater quality of bi water quality as assess to state key again water The project also piloted rainwater quality on the assess.
+This is perfinent term sustainabile me sustainabile me assess.
+This is perfinent term sustainabile me assess replicated in remain assess replicated remain assess replicated remain as this recorded by a remember.
+Such in addressing the ocal communities fall trends.
+Also ong project focus management (set up to in insature activities) and ownership community WASH at in ensuring long big investments inand this data will be useful for planning and design of WASH infrastructure activities long term.
 For example, longer term rainfall data can be used to size rainwater tanks and catchment systems and for projection of dry and wet seasons so user management guidelines can be activated.
-Information will be shared with and managed by the MET office.
-Ongoing capacity building activities planned across all 6 sites include Operations & Maintenance (O&M) training, establishment of WASH rules and guidelines in rural communities and by- laws in townships, training on construction of improved wells and toilets, and community led total sanitation awareness campaigns.
-Communities have shown great initiative in developing their own draft user guidelines and future work will focus on working with them to make such systems sustainable.
-Preliminary water quality results indicated that in general ground water resources are of high quality and underutilized and under appreciated by Completed the procurement of Automatic Hydro-Meteorological Stations (AHS) and rain gauges.
-Automatic Hydro- Meteorological Stations to be installed over communities and planning bodies.
+Information will be shared with and managed by the MET office.d community uuges in Santa ed and based on simple technology ining 5 pilot sites. assessments were 6 fo jilot sites.
+G bilot sites.Ongoing capacity building activities planned across all 6 sites include Operations & Maintenance (O&M) training, establishment of WASH rules and guidelines in rural communities and by- laws in townships, training on construction of improved wells and toilets, and community led total sanitation awareness campaigns.
+Communities have shown great initiative in developing their own draft user guidelines and future work will focus on working with them to make such systems sustainable.WSAP had procured ring kit and are training.Preliminary water quality results indicated that in general ground water resources are of high quality and underutilized and under appreciated by communities and planning bodies.
 Baseline water quality data will be used to assess and prioritize needs across each pilot site.
-They will also be used as a bench mark to track progress and also been developed incorporating UNDP results based framework and key indicators to assess the management of water sheds and water resources across pilot sites.
-Further work is required to finalise this. outcomes of SIWSAP's work.
-Additional baseline monitoring is necessary across all sites with a focus on microbiological testing.
-The arrival of the Bacteria Test Kit procured by the project will greatly enhance the capacity of the project to carry out this tack.
+They will also be used as a also been developed incorporating UNDP results based framework and key indicators to assess the management of water sheds and water resources across pilot sites.
+Further work is required to finalise this.
+Further work is required to finalise this.
+Understand the project will greatly enhance the capacity of the project to carry out this tack.
 The completion of baseline monitoring is very important as a platform to evidence based reporting in the future.
 SIWSAP aims to collect as much data in the next 12 months of 2017.
-Multi-sectoral understanding and integrated use of climate information, including budget allocations Multi-sectoral integration is addressed primarily through the following Integrating far in educating and working with Water Resources Management (IWRM) Water Resources Management (IWRM) Integration of key sectors of water resources, environment and health (i.e. MMERE, MECDM & beyond simply providing information, but MHMS) at national and provincial levels; Integration of surface, ground and rainwater sources and protection of important natural reserves.
-Integration of surface, ground and focus on awareness and participatory planning and graticipatory planning and graticipatory planning and graticipated use of climate information during the reporting period include: Weather station data will be linked to National Government cloud based website for dissemination of climate SitySAP over the remainder of the project.
+Multi-sectoral understanding and integrated use of climate information, including budget allocations Multi-sectoral integration is addressed primarily through the following Integrating far in educating and working with Water Resources Management (IWRM) focus: Integration of key sectors of water resources, environment and health (i.e. MMERE, MECDM & beyond simply providing information, but MHMS) at national and provincial to also workshop with communities to identify key risks and reasons for Integration of surface, ground and rainwater sources and environmental impacts (for example sanitation interactions) Strong community engagement focus on awareness and participatory planning management practices.
+Specific tasks that have contributed to improved multi-sectoral understanding and integrated use of climate information during the reporting period include: Weather station data will be linked to National Government cloud based website for dissemination of climate